step-security-bot/salt/SECURITY.md

 ## Reporting a Vulnerability - Private Disclosure Process

 The Salt Project Security Team is available at security@saltstack.com for security-related bug reports or questions.
-Emails will be addressed within 3 business days.
+Emails will be addressed as soon as possible.

 We request the disclosure of any security-related bugs or issues be reported non-publicly until such time as the issue can be resolved and a security-fix